JAH03-prog/JAH03-prog/README.md

 # 💫 About Me:
 🌟 About Me<br>👋 Hi there!
-I'm a Computer Science student at Fordham University 🦅, with a passion for data analytics 📊 and cybersecurity 🔒.<br><br>🔧 Currently, I'm:<br><br>🛠️ Building a home lab to level up my tech skills.<br>📚 Working through the Google Cybersecurity Certificate.<br>💡 I love learning, tinkering, and exploring new ways to solve problems.
+I'm a Computer Science student at Fordham University 🦅, with a passion for data analytics, software engineering 📊 and cybersecurity 🔒.<br><br>🔧 Currently, I'm:<br><br>🛠️ Building a home lab to level up my tech skills.<br>📚 Working through the Google Cybersecurity Certificate.<br>💡 I love learning, tinkering, and exploring new ways to solve problems.
 Whether it’s diving into datasets or securing systems, I’m all in!<br><br>🤝 I'm looking to:<br><br>Collaborate on exciting tech projects 🚀.<br>Connect with like-minded innovators in the tech community 🌍.<br>🎯 Let’s create something amazing together!

 ## 🌐 Socials: